jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/jdbc/README.md

 Below is an example of data pulled into Java from PostgreSQL.

 ![Sample Test Data](assets/sample_test_output.png)
 > Query results of three sales orders.
-Contains data such as customer and salesperson information.
+Contains data such as customer name and email.

 Enjoy!